 Since I knew the Tribex had a noticeable effect, I was going to try it again.
 But for the reasons stated above I decided not to use Tribex but to put together a "Tribex equivalent" by using separate Tribulus and and Avena Sativa supplements.
 However, it was hard to find a product that only contained Avena Sativa.
 Usually, it can only be found in the type of products mentioned above, where it is just one of a variety of ingredients.
 But I tend to shy away from products that contain a whole list of different ingredients due to my problem with allergies.
 With a lot of different ingredients, I could easily end up being allergic to one or more of them.
 And if am allergic to the product, there is no way of knowing which of the various ingredients is causing the problem.
 So I prefer to purchase only products with one or just a couple of ingredients.

 But the one place I found it was at GNC.
 I purchased the one remaining bottle of Avena Sativa at my local GNC on a "close-out" sale.
 However, I ran into problems with it.
 It took it for one week, and had problems sleeping all week.
 I wasn't sure if it was the Avena Sativa or the Tribulus I has started taking at the same time (a mistake in retrospect), so I stopped both of them.
 However, come June of 2004, I decided to try the combination again.

 Since each had a positive effect separately, I was hoping taking them together would provide an even greater effect.
-Problem was though, to continue to take the Avena Sativa meant I needed to found another source since GNC no longer carried it.
+Problem was though, to continue to take the Avena Sativa meant I needed to find another source since GNC no longer carried it.
 After much searching, I found a company that made Avena Sativa only products: Action Labs.
 They make two versions: one in tablet form and one in liquid form.
 The tablets contain 750 mg each, while one eyedropper (1 ml) of the liquid provides 1000 mg.